 Once I got to college, I decided to combine my myriad musical interests, and started writing songs with lyrics that I could sing, while playing piano or drums.
 (Not at the same time.
 That doesn't really work.)
 I'd play in coffee shops around town, occasionally supporting other artistic folk, while studying percussion at the University of Northern Iowa.
 When I moved to Minneapolis in 2004, to study record production at McNally Smith College of Music, I discovered a whole world of like-minded folk, fantastic musicians who shared a penchant for Ween songs and playing late night shows at dive bars for very little compensation.

 I also do a lot of work as a side player.
-I'm a full-fledged member of the Mother Banjo Band and Art Vandalay, and I also have performed as a side man alongside great local folks like Jon Rodine, Kari Arnett, Sarah Morris, Dan Gaarder and Jaspar Lepak.
-I also play the occasional church band and corporate gig.
+I am a full-fledged member of the Mother Banjo Band, Art Vandalay, and Ben Miller's band.
+Additionally, I have been known to sit in with Jon Rodine, Matt French, Haley Rydell, Sarah Morris, Dan Gaarder, Vicky Emerson and more.
 To me, balancing my time as a band leader and side man are two sides of an incredibly gratifying coin.
 I get to work with a lot of amazing musicians, and I get to play a lot of amazing songs.
 Also, when I'm acting as Side Guy, I do my best to be the kind of side player I'd like in my own band.
 (And let's be honest, like most musicians, I'm really looking for a band full of me's here.)

 What it all comes down to is, I love making music.
 It makes me feel alive, and it gives me so much joy.
 I am thrilled by any chance I get to share that joy with other people.
 Almost as much as I was thrilled by Christopher Walken in The Country Bears.
 Seriously guys - he makes armpit farts.
 You haven't lived until you've seen Christopher Walken making armpit farts in The Country Bears.